 Leo and Alex never refuse to help when I offer to make something sweet.
 So here they are making chocolate chip cookies.
 All on their own!
 Leo reads the directions, while Alex wildly and clumsily beats the batter, and I take the pictures.
-Thanks to the camera in my hands are bound, I can’t take over.
+Thanks to the camera in my hands I can’t help them or take over.

-They actually did a fantastic job, not so much mess and no fighting!
-Some of the cookies burnt, but I can’t blame them.
+They actually did a fantastic job, not too messy and no fighting.
+Some of the cookies burnt, but it was my fault.

-There are hundreds of recipes out there for chocolate chip cookies but, in my opinion, the most successful one is the recipe below which I adapted from one of my favorite cookbooks, The River Cottage Family Cookbook – a must-have book for anyone who is interested in cooking, whether a professional cook or someone who is new to the kitchen.
-Kids can learn so much from this book about where our food comes from, how to grow your own vegetables and how to make things like butter, jams and chocolate .
+There are hundreds of recipes out there for chocolate chip cookies but, in my opinion, the most successful one is this one.
+I adapted from one of my favorite cookbooks, The River Cottage Family Cookbook – a must-have book for anyone who is interested in cooking, whether you are a professional or new to the kitchen.
+Kids can learn so much from this book, for example: where our food comes from, how to grow your own vegetables and how to make things like butter, jams and chocolate .
 The book has a huge selection of great recipes.
 And the writing is brilliant!

 Chocolate Chip Cookies